top of page

 So, why is psychological flexibility important in a world that won’t slow down?

-Organisational Relevance: Psychological flexibility refers to the ability to remain present, open, and effective in the face of challenges.
+1. Organisational Relevance: Psychological flexibility refers to the ability to remain present, open, and effective in the face of challenges.
 This concept is rooted in Acceptance and Commitment Therapy (ACT).
 ACT was developed for contexts where uncertainty cannot be eliminated, yet performance still matters.
-It helps people notice internal experiences—thoughts, emotions, impulses—without being driven by them, while staying aligned with what matters most.
+It helps people notice internal experiences - thoughts, emotions, impulses - without being driven by them, while staying aligned with what matters most.

-Relevance in Complex Environments: This is increasingly relevant for organisations operating in complex, fast-moving environments.
+3. Relevance in Complex Environments: This is increasingly relevant for organisations operating in complex, fast-moving environments.
 Strategy and systems matter, but they are rarely the limiting factor when conditions become uncertain.
-More often, it is human behaviour under pressure that determines whether organisations respond deliberately or reactively.
+More often, it is human behaviour that ultimately counts in the end.

 Understanding the Flex Advantage